Bokashi Bran

 • IMPROVE WATER-HOLDING CAPACITY OF SOIL

-If you have space in your garden and your soil needs nutrients, dig a trench about a spade deep and a meter long.
+1. Dig a trench about a spade deep and a meter long.

 • LOOKS NEAT IN THE GARDEN